isomerpages/nlb-biblioasia/_holding-area/From Betty of Balmoral Road to Emily of Emerald Hill: A New Look At Stella Kon’s Classic Play.md

 [^29]: “A Woman of Many Faces,” _Asiaweek_, 21–28 December 1984, 33.

-[^30]: Correspondence with Max Le Blond, 28 December 2023; Correspondence with Margaret Chan, 5 January 2024.
+[^30]: Correspondence with Max Le Blond, 28 December 2023.

 [^31]: Correspondence with Margaret Chan, 5 January 2024.